slavicaDj/blog/README.md

 FOSDEM is massive open-source conference, and it's free.
 That is why it was sooo crowded.
 I don't know if I went to at least one talk as originally planned.
 Both FOSDEM days had the same concept.
 There were booths, talks, stands, bars and job corner.
 I checked out all of those contents.
-Most of the talks I attended were in Jenkins -- it is huge auditorium so it was easy (most of the time) to find place there.
+Most of the talks I attended were in Jansons -- it is huge auditorium so it was easy (most of the time) to find place there.
 I am really sad I didn't make it to Decentralized Internet and Privacy, Java, Go and few others -- those rooms where full the whole time.
 I heard about Mozilla, blockchain, TOR, DNS over HTTPS, Matrix, software freedom, Netflix and FreeBSD so I think I made a solid choice!